jriguera/ansible-ironic-standalone/README.md

 point to the proper server.
 In the same way, you can split the API vs Conductor services in different servers to create a cluster of Conductors.

-To sum up; update the file *inventory/inventory.ini* according to your needs (pay attention to the IP addresses and ranges and network interfaces), change the inventory hosts for all groups (*database*, *messaging*, *ironic-api* and *ironic-conductor*) and run:
+To sum up; update the `deployment` variable in file *inventory/inventory.ini.sample*, copy `vars/vbox` folder to a new folder with the same name as `deployment` and update `vars/$deployment/Ironic.yml` and `vars/$deployment/Baremetal.yml` according to your needs (pay attention to the IP addresses and ranges and network interfaces), change the inventory hosts for all groups (*database*, *messaging*, *ironic-api* and *ironic-conductor*) and run: